smithb589/led_clock/README.md

 # led_clock

 Simple LED clock using a Raspberry pi and 96 Neopixel LEDs (60 for minutes + 36 for hours).
+Note that the diagram calls for a 6A fuse, but that can be reduced to 4A if using 50% LED brightness.

 Built using the rpi_ws281x and rpi-ws281x-python libraries. https://github.com/jgarff/rpi_ws281x